Sandbox is a multipurpose HTML5 template with various layouts which will be a great solution for your business.

 Passive Investing: This is the ideal investment for doctors, whereby investors simply put in their earnings in investments that are managed professionally.
 Examples of passive investment vehicles would include REITs, real estate syndications, and crowdfunding platforms.
 All of these methods produce income without the necessity of daily management.

 In a survey conducted by Passive Income MD in 2023, over 60 percent of physician investors were more inclined toward passive investments in real estate compared to active ones because of their hectic schedules.
 Such a distinction will help doctors to choose between investments according to the time they have, their financial goals, and risk tolerance.
+This is similar to other professions like lawyer passive income strategies, where time is equally scarce.

 1. The prescription for doctors invests in real estate